RetroAchievements/RAPatches/README.md

 It Italian
 Nl Dutch
 Pt Portuguese
-Sv Swedish
-No Norwegian
-Da Danish
-Fi Finnish
-Zh Chinese
-Ko Korean
-Pl Polish
-El Greek
-Ro Romanian
-Fl Filipino
-Ar Arabic
-Tu Turkish
-Eo Esperanto
-La Latin
 ```
-- Version number should be formatted as such: `(v1.4)`.
+- Version number should be formatted as such: `(v1.4)`, `(v1.4.1)`, `(v2.3a)`, etc.
     - If a version number isn't available, then a patch date `(YearMonthDay)` will also work: `(v20240120)`.
     - If a version number and patch date are unavailable, but the patch is listed as "Final", "Alpha", "Beta", etc., use those.
-    - If you don't know the version number or author, then skip them or put `(Unknown)`.
+    - If you don't know the version number, then skip it.
+It's better to have missing info than inaccurate info.
+      - If there are multiple patches with unknown version numbers, skip it for the first one and use `(Alt 1)`, `(Alt 2)`, etc. for subsequent versions.
+- Author name(s) should be whoever released the patch.
-- If something is unknown, then leave it blank.
-It can always be added later.
+  - If the author is unknown, then use `(Unknown)` instead of skipping it.
+  - If multiple authors are credited, see if there's a team name.
+You can list multiple authors, but try not to get carried away.
+Worst case scenario is you can provide more info in the readme.
+  - Abbreviation is your call, but sometimes it's necessary to keep the character count in the filename down. `(Aeon Genesis)` and `(AGTP)` are both preferable to `(Aeon Genesis Translation Project)`.

 ## Compression
 - Patches are then compressed to either .zip or .7z, with those following a `GAMEID-GameTitleWithoutSpaces` naming scheme for linking purposes.